-B. COMPOSITION
+B. MEMBERSHIP

-The SPPC is composed of the Chair, elected by the Voting Faculty, and at least two (2) faculty members representing each of the following: basic sciences, preclinical sciences, third year clinical sciences, third year didactic courses; and the clinical group directors or their designees.
-With the exception of the group directors, all members shall be selected by the Dean and the Chair.
-The Associate Deans for Academic, Clinical and Student Affairs and Director of Student Services shall serve in a nonvoting ex officio capacity.
+The Committee is composed of the Chair, elected by the Voting Faculty from among members of the Committee, and two faculty members representing each of the following: basic sciences, preclinical sciences, third year clinical sciences, third year didactic courses, and the clinical group directors or their designees.
+Apart from the group directors, all members will be selected by the Dean and the Chair.
+The Associate Deans of Academic, Clinical and Student Affairs, along with the Director of Academic Affairs, will serve in a non-voting, ex officio capacity.

-C. PROCEDURAL OPERATION OF SPPC MEETINGS
+C. PROCEDURAL OPERATION